petschau/WinFellow/content/post/2019-07-12-WinFellow v0.5.8 released.md

 tags = [ "News", "Releases" ]
 +++

-This is a new public release of WinFellow v0.5.8 in the GitHub releases section; it had been published earlier as release candidate 1.
+There is a new public release of WinFellow v0.5.8 in the GitHub releases section; it had been published earlier as release candidate 1.

 Compared to the earlier version 0.5.7, the following changes are included in this build: